pappk/ai-checker/README.md

  * Checker board game framework
  * AI player

 The board game framework was design for local multiplayer compatible feature.
-The AI player imitates that it is a real player.
-So th AI uses the same interface that the real player.
+The AI player imitates that it is a real player, so the AI uses the same interface that the real player.